 Details: Dir.
 Stephen Frears.
 Perf.
 Gary Oldman, Alfred Molina, Vanessa Redgrave, Wallace Shawn.
 Samuel Goldwyn Co., 1987.
 Based on the book by John Lahr.

-Synopsis: Based on the true story of British playwright Joe Orton (Oldman), who has an unstable relationship with his sexual partner Kenneth (Molina).
+Synopsis: Based on the true story of British playwright Joe Orton (Gary Oldman) and his relationship with his partner Kenneth Halliwell (Alfred Molina).
 They type obscene passages onto library books, and two librarians set a trap and turn them into the police.

 Details: Dir.
 Robert Z. Leonard.
 Perf.
 Greer Garson, Laurence Olivier, Maureen O’Sullivan, Edna May Oliver, Edmund Gwenn.
 MGM, 1940.
 Based on the novel by Jane Austen.